-Whether you are an avid daily exercise enthusiast, or even a weekend warrior, a key part to achieving fitness goals and overall health is ensuring that you are meeting your nutritional needs.
+Whether you are an avid daily exercise enthusiast, or even a weekend warrior, a key part to achieving your physical fitness goals and an overall healthier lifestyle is ensuring that you are meeting your nutritional needs.
 As part of living a healthy active lifestyle, a diet rich in nutrient dense foods is important to supporting energy and nutrient requirements.
 However, supplementation is usually needed to fill in the gaps and help support a healthy lifestyle, especially if daily activity is a part of your routine!

 Does My Diet Have Nutrient Gaps?

 A daily multivitamin helps to assist with filling in nutrient gaps from your diet and to help meet nutritional requirements of active individuals.
-To reap the best multivitamin benefits, consider choosing one based on age and gender is recommended.
+To reap the best multivitamin benefits, consider choosing one based on age and gender.

-A B complex supplement supports cellular energy production†.
-B vitamins help convert the food you eat into energy, as well as help support normal nervous system function.† To date, there has not been much research to determine if exercise increases the need for B vitamins.
-More research is needed on B vitamins and exercise with specific parameters in various exercise or sports.
-Active adults or athletes with higher energy intakes from a healthy diet including a variety of foods should also consider adding a B complex supplement to their daily supplement regimen.3,4
+A B complex supplement supports cellular energy production.† B vitamins help convert the food you eat into energy, as well as help support normal nervous system function.† Active adults or athletes with higher energy needs require a healthy diet that includes a variety of foods and should also consider adding a B complex supplement to their daily supplement regimen.[3,4]

-Antioxidants help neutralize free radicals in the body.† Antioxidants fight free radicals to protect healthy cells from damage.†5,6 Exercise can increase oxygen consumption by 10- to 15-fold, causing "oxidative stress" on your muscles and cells--particularly over extended periods of exercise.
+Exercise may increase oxygen consumption by 10- to 15-fold, causing "oxidative stress" on your muscles and cells – particularly over extended periods of exercise.
 Antioxidants work to help neutralize free radicals and often work together in the body for optimal effectiveness.† For example, vitamins C and E make a great antioxidant duo, as does vitamin C and alpha lipoic acid, to name a few.
 Taking aturmeric curcumin supplement is also known to provide antioxidant benefits.†

 Calcium & Vitamin D